robotice-devices/mcp9808-device/README.rst

 =============

 * BeagleBone - Driver not working yet
-* RaspberryPi - Not tested
+* Raspberry Pi - Not tested

 Usage
 =========